dhbw-stginf16a/documentation/doc.md

     -

 # Extension ideas
-- action cards
+- Action cards
-- lobby
+- When you have noone to play with, join a lobby to see other games to join
+- Give the game a name
-- game names
+- Game options for the game admin
-- change number of teams
+  - min/max size of teams

 # Tasks
 - Erik, Jan-Robin design